zbm-dev/zfsbootmenu/docs/index.rst

 ZFSBootMenu may be configured via a combination of :ref:`command-line parameters <cli-parameters>` and :ref:`ZFS properties <zfs-properties>` that are described in detail in the :doc:`zfsbootmenu(7) </man/zfsbootmenu.7>` manual page.
-For users of pre-build UEFI executables, the :doc:`zbm-efi-kcl </man/zbm-efi-kcl.8>` helper script provides a convenient way to modify the embedded ZFSBootMenu command line without requiring the creation of a custom image.
+For users of pre-built UEFI executables, the :doc:`zbm-kcl </man/zbm-kcl.8>` helper script provides a convenient way to modify the embedded ZFSBootMenu command line without requiring the creation of a custom image.

 Signature Verification and Prebuilt EFI Executables
 ---------------------------------------------------